redox-os/rfcs/text/0000-coprocess.md

 The fact that PKRU is a bitset, will allow for flexible intra-process memory sharing.
 For example, if redoxfs and nvmed reside in the same process, they can allocate IO buffers with a key available in both coprocesses.
-Additionally, a tracer may be granted read-only access to the traced process.
+Additionally, a tracer may be granted read-only access to the traced coprocess.
-This would however require the traced process to uphold the same guarantees, which might not be true in most practical cases.
+This would however require the traced coprocess to uphold the same guarantees, which might not be true in most practical cases.

 # Drawbacks
 [drawbacks]: #drawbacks